Our Farm Family

 What We Believe

-Our farm was built on the belief that too much commercialism and industrialization of our world has led to the needless destruction of the natural habitats of many animals and insects.
+Our farm was built on the belief that too much commercialism and industrialization of the world has led to the needless destruction of the natural habitats of many animals and insects.
 Our goal and desire was to give something back to the world, and touch lives in the process.

 We raise thousands of Monarchs each year and sell them to businesses and individuals for all kinds of special occasions.Released at weddings, the results are spectacular and forever remembered by guests.
 At funerals, the upward spiral of the beautiful Monarch represents the soul rising to the heavens after its sojourn on the earth.
 At graduations, the birth of maturity; at grand openings, the signifying of new beginnings.
 A butterfly for every special occasion.